JANICE STANTON

 Wall hanging 39” x 34” suspended from metal armature; 20 color images 4.5” x 5” affixed to 10 wooden crosses; water basin.

-Hemp; cotton laundry cording; black theatrical cord; cotton string; vintage, rusted chain; lead pyramid fishing weights; seaweed; sand dollars; oil stick; wire cord; straw rope; coffee-stained cord.
+Hemp, cotton laundry cording, black theatrical cord, cotton string, vintage rusted chain, lead pyramid fishing weights, seaweed, sand dollars, oil stick, wire cord, straw rope, coffee-stained cord

 This installation began with a ‘prompt’ from West Coast artist, Kearra Amaya Gopee.
 Their short video spoke to me of a post-apocalyptic world and the concept of extinction.

 I thought about extinct cultures and civilizations, and specifically the Incas, who designed the ‘quipu’, an arrangement of knotted cords used to communicate information.
 The quipu became the motif for my installation, which is comprised of natural materials and found objects, most from the Long Island coastal environment.
-These include seaweed, fishing weights, rusted chain, cord and hemp.

 As the climate crisis worsens, extinction has become a present reality.
 Images of endangered or extinct species were affixed to white crosses speaking to that reality.